-At 8:45 a.m. on your start date you will meet your guide at the North Island Kayak gathering area, at the end of the historic Telegraph Cove boardwalk.
+At 8:45 a.m. on your departure date, you will meet your guide at the North Island Kayak gathering area, at the end of the historic Telegraph Cove boardwalk.
 Your kayaks will be set out on our dock and all of the group gear will already be loaded.
+There will be some onshore orientations regarding the area, the gear, the kayaks, and paddling.
+After logistics are taken care of, you will launch and embark upon an incredible adventure in the Johnstone Strait!

-If your group happens upon a pod of orcas, your guide can deploy a research grade hydrophone and amplifier, allowing you to listen to their incredible conversations.
-Some of our guides can even identify which clan a family pod of orca belong to, based on their unique dialects.
 Your second day will include another picnic lunch at a remote beach and a few more hours of afternoon kayaking as you make your way to a new base camp for the evening.

 You will wake up once again to breakfast cooking and coffee brewing.
 After the kayaks are packed, you will slowly start the journey home.
 The route will vary depending on the weather forecast, but our focus will remain on wildlife viewing.

 Your final picnic lunch will be on another remote beach before beginning the last leg towards Telegraph Cove.
 Your group will return to the cove by 3:30 p.m.

 This is a sample itinerary.
 In order to provide the most exposure to wildlife and scenery, we plan to camp at up to two of our six base camps in the area; however, we may need to make changes due to weather or tidal considerations.
 Our goal will always be to provide you with the best possible wildlife and kayaking experience.